Degree/Training Requirements

 Q. I earned my medical or doctoral degree in another country.
 What is required to be considered for eligibility to take the ABMGG certification exam?

-A. If your medical or doctoral degree was earned outside of the U.S. or Canada, you must submit a Foreign Credentials Review request.
+A. If your medical or doctoral degree was earned outside of the U.S. or Canada, you must submit an International Credentials Review form.
+For more information, click here.

 Q. I completed a residency outside of an ACGME-accredited program; will it qualify?